 Frisco Lodge – Located on the bustling Main Street, this lodge is the perfect place to crash after a day of adventures.
 Cozy reading nooks, a hot tub, and even BBQ pits make this Bed & Breakfast feel like home.

-These are just a few of the over 35 mountain cabins, bed & breakfasts, and other local accommodation you can find within Frisco.
+These are just a few of the over 35 mountain cabins, bed & breakfasts, and other local accommodations you can find within Frisco.
 Read more about the best hotels in Frisco.

 5th Avenue Grill – This grill is complete with a great happy hour and unique twists on classic dishes.
 They also offer a large selection of wine and beer, so there’s something for everyone.